Rainham Marshes Nature Reserve: The reserve

 The reserve is home to a diverse range of bird species, wetland plants and insects.
 It also has one of the densest water vole populations in the country.
 In December 2005, the site was visited by a sociable lapwing; over 1,700 people visited the reserve to see this bird.
 Late in the bird's stay, four penduline tits were also found at the site.
 Entrance to the site is free to all, though parking fees apply to non-members.

 The site is home to an environmentally friendly visitor centre which features solar panels, rainwater harvesting, natural light and ventilation and a ground heat exchange system.
-This visitor centre, completed in 2006 at a cost £2 million, was designed by van Heyningen and Haward Architects The building won six awards for its BREEAM sustainable design, including a Green Apple Award, Regeneration and Renewal Award and a Royal Institute of British Architects National Award.
+This visitor centre, completed in 2006 at a cost £2 million, was designed by van Heyningen and Haward Architects.
+The building won six awards for its BREEAM sustainable design, including a Green Apple Award, Regeneration and Renewal Award and a Royal Institute of British Architects National Award.
+As of July 2025, future operations of the visitor centre are under review.

 The site is part (77% according to a BBC article) of a Site of Special Scientific Interest (SSSI) called Inner Thames Marshes, and the part which is in the London Borough of Havering has been designated by the council as a Site of Metropolitan Importance for Nature Conservation called Wennington, Aveley and Rainham Marshes.
 The area west of a drain running south from Brookway is a Local Nature Reserve (LNR), as well as being part of the SSSI.
-South of the A13 road the LNR is part of the RSPB reserve, while the northern part is managed by Havering Council.
+South of the A13 road, the LNR is part of the RSPB reserve, while the northern part is managed by Havering Council.